St Mary & St Margaret - Castle Bromwich Parish Church

 Many thanks to all who took part in our raffle recently.
 Over £1000 was raised for the Organ Restoration Project.

-On Saturday 10 November the bellringers held a Quiz night in aid of the Organ Restoration Appeal.
+In November the bellringers held a Quiz night in aid of the Organ Restoration Appeal.
 Nearly £400 was raised.
 Thank you, bellringers!

 St Mary & St Margaret